The open-source protocol for creating interactive, data-driven blocks

-The Block Protocol is split into a core specification and service specifications.
+The Block Protocol is split into a core specification and module specifications.

-The core specification sets out how blocks should be defined, how services are defined, how embedding applications should initialize blocks, and how applications and blocks communicate.
+The core specification sets out how blocks should be defined, how modules are defined, how embedding applications should initialize blocks, and how applications and blocks communicate.

-Each service specification defines what applications and blocks communicate.
-A service is a logical grouping of messages blocks and applications may exchange.
+Each module specification defines what applications and blocks communicate.
+A module is a logical grouping of messages blocks and applications may exchange.

 Each specification is versioned separately, allowing them to evolve independently.
 Any reference to the ‘protocol version’ should be read as the version of the core specification.

-Separate core and service specifications were introduced in version 0.2 of the Block Protocol.
+Separate core and module specifications were introduced in version 0.2 of the Block Protocol.